 On returning to London he undertook a fellowship in children’s hand conditions at the world renowned Great Ormond Street Hospital, London.
 He also undertook an AO fellowship in Trauma in Salzburg, Austria.
 During these fellowships he received training in advanced techniques including, the management of complex hand and upper limb trauma, wrist and hand arthritis as well as the treatment of congenital hand deformity, complex nerve injuries and microsurgery.

-He has been awarded the BSSH postgraduate diploma in hand surgery and is a full member of the British Society for Surgery of the Hand and the British Orthopaedic Association.
+He has been awarded the BSSH postgraduate diploma in hand surgery and is a full member of the British Society for Surgery of the Hand (BSSH) and the British Orthopaedic Association and is also a member of the the BSSH Council.
 He has published many book chapters and scientific papers related to hand surgery (see below).
 He is married and has 2 boys and a dog.
 When not working he enjoys keeping fit and hiking amateur photography, supporting Saracens and South Africa rugby teams and sunny holidays with his family.

 Here are a few recent (anonymous) testimonials from Mr Horwitz's patients and colleagues: